Year of entry2017

 Careers and employability

 Graduates can pursue careers in software engineering, information systems development, web development, programming, IT management, project management, research and consultancy.
-Find out more about these professions.

 Find out more about the destinations of graduates in this subject.